- On view now

 The rotational axis of the instruments extends through the ceiling onto the floor above, where the mechanical infrastructure that sets the work in motion is revealed to visitors.
 The arc of each switch is visible, creating an index of the instrument’s position below.

 Oppenheimer’s S-334473 mobilizes the museum’s architecture in order to transform and extend the visitor’s understanding of the exhibition spaces it reveals, and disrupts.
 In the process, artwork and viewer become joined in an intricate choreography of the inhabited environment.

-An opening reception will be held on October 26.
+An opening reception was held on October 26.